 Ryan has represented both plaintiffs and defendants from a variety of industries, including technology, finance, software and electronics, real estate management, healthcare, telecommunications, chemicals, and pharmaceuticals.

 Ryan also advises company boards and special committees on stockholder-related matters, including stockholder litigation demands and demands for corporate reforms.

 He frequently appears before the Delaware Superior Court, including the Complex Commercial Litigation Division, and the US District Court for the District of Delaware.

-Since 2018, Ryan has appeared on Benchmark Litigation’s annual “40 & Under Hot List” recognizing litigation attorneys in the United States.
+Since 2018, Ryan has appeared on Benchmark Litigation’s annual “40 & Under List” recognizing litigation attorneys in the United States.
 Ryan has also been selected by his peers for inclusion in The Best Lawyers in America as a leading Delaware attorney for commercial litigation.

 Represented various parties in M&A “busted deal” litigations following Covid-19 outbreak, including transactions involving American Express Global Business Travel, Forescout Technologies, and Gilat Satellite Networks

 Represented large insurance brokerage firm in asserting claims for interference with non-solicitation and other restrictive covenants, resulting in a favorable opinion from the Court of Chancery granting a preliminary injunction.
 See Mountain West Series of Lockton Companies, LLC, et al. v.
 Alliant Insurance Services, Inc., 2019 WL 2536104 (Del.
 Ch.
 June 20, 2019).